CHORE: Contact, Human and Object REconstruction from a single RGB image: Related Work

-We propose the first learning-based approach to jointly reconstruct 3D human, object and contacts from a single image.
-In this regard, we briefly discuss recent advances in parametric and non-parametric human reconstruction from single images.
-We then discuss approaches that reconstruct 3D objects from images and finally, approaches that can jointly reason about human-object interaction. \paragraph{Human reconstruction from images.} One of the most common approaches to reconstruct 3D humans from images is to fit a parametric model such as SMPL~\cite{smpl2015loper} to the image~\cite{bogo2016smplify,SMPL-X:2019,alldieck2018video,alldieck2018detailed,kolotouros2019spin}.
-Learning-based approaches have also been used to directly regress model parameters corresponding to pose and shape~\cite{omran2018neural, kanazawa2018endtoend,pavlakos2018humanshape,VIBE:CVPR:2020,Guler_2019_CVPR} as well as clothing~\cite{bhatnagar2019mgn,alldieck2019learning,jiang2020bcnet}.
-More recently, implicit function based reconstruction has been able to capture fine-grained details including clothing and hair geometry~\cite{pifuSHNMKL19,Huang2020ARCHAR,saito2020pifuhd,ZHANG20211}.
-These methods however cannot reconstruct 3D objects, let alone human-object interaction. \paragraph{Object reconstruction from images.} Given a single image, 3D objects can be reconstructed as voxels~\cite{3dr2n2,marrnet,HierarchicalSurfac2017hane}, point clouds~\cite{Fan_2017_CVPR,pix2surf_2020} and meshes~\cite{Kar_category-specificobject,Wang_2018_ECCV,image2mesh}.
+\textbf{Object reconstruction from images.} Given a single image, 3D objects can be reconstructed as voxels~\cite{3dr2n2,marrnet,HierarchicalSurfac2017hane}, point clouds~\cite{Fan_2017_CVPR,pix2surf_2020} and meshes~\cite{Kar_category-specificobject,Wang_2018_ECCV,image2mesh}.
 Similar to human reconstruction, implicit functions have shown huge success for object reconstruction as well~\cite{Mescheder2019OccNet,DISN,mueller2021completetracking}.
 The research in this direction has been significantly aided by large scale datasets ~\cite{shapenet2015,objectnet3d2016yu,Sun_2018_CVPR}.
 We urge the readers to see the recent review~\cite{review2021reconstruction} of image-based 3D reconstruction of objects.
 These approaches have shown great promise in rigid object reconstruction but articulated humans are significantly more challenging and human-object interaction even more so.
 Unlike these methods, our approach can jointly reconstruct humans, objects and their interactions.